 Lack of choice

 Children Biting Don’t Panic!

 - Do not panic and stay calm and breathe (it’s not a sign of anything serious) It could be any or a mix of the above reasons.

-- Biting is quick so remove the biter gently from the child they have bitten
+- Biting is quick so remove the biter gently from the bitten.

 - Say “No biting because you hurt Mary.
 Mary is sad now because she is sore”